Kanamahk/TAL---classification-de-reviews/README.md

 Domain of the study : video games reviews from the Steam platform.

 To run the program, you just have to execute the file main.py.
+It can run on any python version, but the newer the better (it is certain to work on python3).

+There are currently 12 reviews of the game "Gary's Mod".

 It is possible to add new reviews.
 To do so write your review in this format :